 It seems like today mostly everyone is looking for a way to save a few dollars.
 Financially, things are a bit tight and I do what I can to get by on my husband’s income alone.
 During my time outside of the working world, I have been able to perfect quite a few easy ways to save money.
-I have been able to cut down on our grocery bill, electric bill, and even save money shopping for the kids.
+I have been able to cut down on our grocery bill, the electric bill, and even save money shopping for the kids.
 Saving money has become an art form for me, and I am always looking for better ways to stretch a buck!

 Easy Ways To Save Money